RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: System Design

 \subsection{Sharding and Leader Selection}

-In sharding and leader selection, our system maintains four properties as follows: \begin{itemize} \item\emph{Randomness}: It is hard to predict the results of the sharding and leader selection. \item\emph{Balance}: Each shard has the similar total reputation score, i.e., similar proportions of active and inactive and honest and malicious validators.
+In sharding and leader selection, our system maintains four properties as follows: \begin{itemize} \item\emph{Randomness}: It is hard to predict the results of the sharding and leader selection. \item\emph{Balance}: Each shard has a similar total reputation score, i.e., similar proportions of active and inactive, and honest and malicious validators.
 It is difficult for malicious users to take control of one shard. \item\emph{Uniformity}: The results can be validated by each validator locally without too much communication overhead. \item\emph{Incentive}: For the validators, the higher the reputation, the higher the probability of being selected as the shard leader. \end{itemize}

-More specifically, when a new epoch $e$ begins, all the validators will be sharded into different groups.
-For each group, a shard leader will be selected based on their cumulative reputation score $R^w$ over previous $w$ epochs as Alg.~\ref{alg:Shard} shows.
-Specifically, the validators use previous state block hashes from all the shards to generate the random generator $RNG$ (Line 2 in Alg.~\ref{alg:Shard}, $SBH^{e-1}_i$ denotes the hash of shard $i$'s state block at epoch $e-1$). $R^{sort}$ denotes the validators' reputation scores sorted in descending order(Line 3).
-Next, each validator is randomly assigned to a shard of minimum size to maintain the balance property(Line 4-7).
+When a new epoch $e$ begins, all the validators will be sharded into different groups.
+For each group, a shard leader will be selected based on their reputation as Alg.~\ref{alg:Shard} shows.
+Decaying is an important feature in reputation scheme, thus we adopted a sliding window $w$ to calculate the cumulative reputation score $R^w$.
+Specifically, the validators use the random generator $RNG$ from the random $seed^e$ to generate random numbers.
+Such a seed could be generated by the secure distributed bias-resistant randomness generation protocol which is adopted by Omniledger\cite{kokoris2017omniledger} and RapidChain\cite{zamani2018rapidchain}.
+These protocols have been investigated well when combined with a sharding based blockchain.
+Thus, it is not the focus of our paper. $R^{sort}$ denotes the validators' reputation scores sorted into descending order (Line 3).
+Next, each validator is randomly assigned to of a minimum size to maintain the balance property (Line 4-7).
 For shard leader selection, we adopt the following strategy to maintain the incentive, randomness and uniformity property simultaneously.
 First, the validators with reputation scores higher than the median have chances of being selected as the leader.
 Each score of these validators will divide a number that is randomly generated based on the same seed $Seed^e$, then the validator with the minimum result is selected as the leader.
 (Line 11-17)

 {\textbf{Input:}} {\textbf{Output:}}